 It doesn’t matter if you’re buying a new or used car, it’s important to understand the financial impact.

 Upfront, it’s easy to focus on nothing more than the sticker price.
-And with the average new car costing approximately $31,400 after incentives, the car’s price is indeed a key factor to consider.
+And with the average new car costing about $30,000, price is indeed a key factor to consider.

 However, before you sign on the dotted line, you must become familiar with the true cost of owning a car.
 There’s more to this than what you pay to drive the vehicle off the lot.

 Here are some additional expenses to take into consideration when buying a car:

 Some people are able to live out the dream of buying a car with cash, but this doesn’t hold true for most.
 Instead, you may rely on financing to make your purchase.

 Unless you’re able to secure a zero percent loan (these do exist), you’ll find yourself paying interest each month.